mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-3.md

       show NoInput      = "You need to pass in an integer that describes how" ++ " many fibonacci numbers you want for fizzbuzz."

-That's our three error conditions, the fibnonacci feeder function and the actual fizzbuzz function.
+We now have a function accounts for one error condition, another accounting for the other two, the fibnonacci feeder function and the actual fizzbuzz function.

 And all we have to do is put it together right?